SQL Server to Kafka in Real-time

 - BryteFlow supports replication from all SQL Server versions and editions.
 About SQL Server Change Tracking

 - The schema registry is populated automatically.
+Apache Kafka Overview and how to install it

 - User-friendly point-and-click interface provides access to automated data flows with no coding required for any process.